zethkane/Maven.Spring-BeansLearnerLab/README.md

 * After the project has completed downloading, navigate to the download directory and unzip the project folder.
 * After unzipping the project folder, open the project via its `pom.xml` from IntelliJ > File > Open
 	* Be sure to `Open as Project` when prompted
+* At the root directory of the project, clone this repository and continue forth.

 ### Part 1.0 - Create `Person` Class